 Besides, as an international student, you may also enroll in a French university without IELTS.
 There are also great internship opportunities in France in large organizations.
 You can also pay a visit to the Schengen countries with your French student visa.

-Studying in France: Build a Bright Future for You
+Study in France: Build a Bright Future for You

 Ambitious students should leave no stone unturned to make their academic careers as great as possible.
 However, it seems impossible without high-quality academic facilities.